SteveStef/openhousepal-server/notes.md

 8. After finished with collection, agent deactives it

 Next Steps:
+- Make the database persist on docker rebuild on the VPS and add backups to this
-4. After updating preferences, make a zillow request to refresh the properties with the new preferences (test)
+- After updating preferences, make a zillow request to refresh the properties with the new preferences (test)
-5. Check if the property details actually delete after 48 hours
-6. Make the active tag work based off the visitors last visiting
+- Make the active tag work based off the visitors last visiting
-7. Paypal payments
+- Paypal payments

-This is the problem:
-ValueError: the greenlet library is required to use this function.
-No module named 'greenlet'
+- Send emails
+- Add retry logic to the zillow service
+- Fix the dates on the comments
+- Fix the preferences modal diameter not being able to be blank (also not intuitive for switching the type of search)